OpenDendro/opendendro/README.md

 opendendro.github.io basic website

-currently on a jekyll minimal template
+currently on a jekyll minimal template, rendering from the `gh-pages` branch